 Whitney Gibson, partner at Vorys, Sater, Seymour and Pease and leader of the firm’s group focused on internet brand and reputation issues, recently led a webinar hosted by The Running Industry Association: “Why MAP Policies Fail And What You Can Do So Your Policy Doesn’t.”
-Vorys associate Laura Erdmanjoined Gibson, the head of Vorys eControl, in the hour-long discussion on creating and effectively enforcing MAP policies.
+Vorys associate Laura Erdman joined Gibson, the chair of Vorys eControl, in the hour-long discussion on creating and effectively enforcing MAP policies.
 The webinar recap and replay appear below.

 MAP Policies: An Overview